nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. Test case: `listall`<br>
    Expected: App will display the list of all persons and events if any.

-### Finding an event

-1. Prerequisite: Current list of events have three events with event names as `Spring Fair`, `May Spring Anniversary` and `Spring Sale` only.

-2. Test case: `findevent spring` <br>
-   Expected: The Ui should display all three events in the prerequisite.

-3. Test case: `findevent sale` <br>
-   Expected: The Ui should only display the event with event name `Spring Sale`.

-4. Test case: `findevent august` <br>
-   Expected: The Ui should not display any event as the there are no events with event name containing the keyword specified.

 ### Saving data

 1. Dealing with missing data files